EBVcube/EBVCube-format/README.md

 ### 2.8 Taxonomy attributes
 If the dataset encompasses taxonomic information at least two new variables are added.
 The taxonomy_key variable is only added if the user also provides the taxonomic keys.
+If an EBVCube netCDF holds taxonomic information, the ebv_entity_classification_name and ebv_entity_classification_url, associated to the entity variable, point to the taxonomic backbone and its URL.

 |Level |Attribute|Comment|Convention|User Input|Mandatory|
 | --- |  --- | --- | --- |--- | --- |